Skip to main content

 Done and dusted with a day of chasing waterfalls, exit the park, grab your bags and jump the Rio Uruguay bus back to the Puerto Iguazú bus terminal.

-From the Terminal Omnibus the main bus companies are Rio Uruguay Crucero del Norte and Itaipu who have busses leaving at least every half hour to Foz do Iguaçu.
+From the Terminal Omnibus the main bus companies are Rio Uruguay, Crucero del Norte and Itaipu who have buses leaving at least every half hour to Foz do Iguaçu.

 The bus costs $25 (€1.25) and should only take 2 hours, including two immigration stops.